sradc/sradc.github.io/_posts/2019-03-03-piano-tuning.md

 The $n$s have cancelled out!
 The ratio of frequencies, $r$, only depends on the number of semitones between the two notes, $k$.
-This explains why in equal temperament an interval such as a third has the same character even as you move it up and down the keyboard: the $n$ may change, but the $k$ stays the same, and hence the ratio of frequencies stays the same.
+This explains why in equal temperament, any interval (e.g. a third), has the same character even as you move it up and down the keyboard: the $n$ may change, but the $k$ stays the same, and hence the ratio of frequencies stays the same.
-This is true for all intervals in equal temperament.

 Other tuning systems, such as just intonation [[5]](#ref5), lack this property, meaning that a given interval can sound more like the interval,